What Is Crazing in Ceramics and How To Prevent It!

 Crazing is enough to drive a ceramics maker crazy.
 The tips in this blog post will help you solve the crazing problem.
 With a few adjustments to your clay or glaze and firing process, you can avoid Crazing in the future.

-Always use a glaze that has a similar thermal expansion as your clay body, and try adjusting the chemical composition of your glaze to make it more flexible.
+Always use a glaze with a thermal expansion similar to your clay body, and try adjusting its chemical composition to make it more flexible.

-You can also increase cooling times and use thin coats of glaze to reduce the amount of tension in your ceramics.
+You can also increase cooling times and use thin coats of glaze to reduce tension in your ceramics.